RCOnlineCampus/HelpingHands/README.md

 - v1.2 – Added About, Services, Contact, and Enquiry pages
 - v1.3 – Inserted content and structured CSS
 - v1.4 – Added comments to all HTML files
 - v1.5 – Created README.md and final polish
+- v1.6 - Added interactive features and enhancements
+    - JavaScript click-to-toggle functionality for `.service-card` impact cards
+    - Scroll-based fade-in animation for content sections
+    - Leaflet map integration for interactive location display
+    - Header fixed issue with map overlapping (`z-index` adjustments)
+    - Sitemap.xml added for SEO and search engine indexing
+    - Meta description added for improved SEO
+    - JS moved to bottom of HTML body for proper loading and DOM interaction

 ---